xitrum-framework/scalive/README.md

 To connect a Scala REPL console to a process:

 ```
-scalive <pid>
+scalive <process id listed above>
 ```

-## How to add your own JARs
+## How to load your own JARs to the process

-Scalive only automatically adds `scala-library.jar`, `scala-compiler.jar`,
+Scalive only automatically loads `scala-library.jar`, `scala-compiler.jar`,
 `scala-reflect.jar`, and `scalive.jar` to the system classpath.

-If you want to load additional classes in other JARs, first run these in the REPL console to add the JAR to the system class loader:
+If you want to load additional classes in other JARs, first run these in the REPL console to load the JAR to the system class loader:

 ```
 val cl            = ClassLoader.getSystemClassLoader.asInstanceOf[java.net.URLClassLoader]
-val searchDirs = Array("/dir/containing/the/jar")
+val jarSearchDirs = Array("/dir/containing/the/jar")
-val jarbase    = "mylib"  // Will match "mylibxxx.jar", convenient when there's version number in the file name
+val jarPrefix     = "mylib"  // Will match "mylib-xxx.jar", convenient when there's version number in the file name
-scalive.Classpath.findAndAddJar(cl, searchDirs, jarbase)
+scalive.Classpath.findAndAddJar(cl, jarSearchDirs, jarPrefix)
 ```

 Now the trick is just quit the REPL console and connect it to the target process again.
-You will be able to use your classes in the JAR as normal:
+You will be able to use your classes in the JAR normally:

 ```
 import mylib.foo.Bar